With June being National Safety Month, it’s important to make sure your employees’ overall health and well-being are a top priority all year.

 Meanwhile, 51 percent of respondents indicated that they believe management only does the minimum to keep workers safe.

 Perhaps the most discouraging finding is the 47 percent of workers surveyed who said they’re afraid to report safety issues.

 These troubling statistics show a significant gap between what employees think their employers care about and what employer priorities should be.

 Here are three things to focus on during National Safety Month:

 Getting employees engaged in safety programs and company-wide initiatives is the easiest way to ensure success.

 Since employees are the targets of the safety program, make sure that they want to participate, are given an avenue to do so, and an opportunity to give feedback.

 Allowing employees to directly improve the program gives your workforce an opportunity to have ownership over their own safety.

-Employee engagement in National Safety Month will help to close this gap in 2017.
+Employee engagement in National Safety Month will help to close this gap this year.

 2) Drive Safety Through Empowerment